apify/crawlee-python/README.md

 Each Crawlee project run is associated with a default dataset.
 Typically, it is used to store crawling results specific to the crawler run.
 Its usage is optional.

-By default, the data is stored in the directory specified by the `CRAWLEE_STORAGE_DIR` environment variable as follows:
+The data are persisted as follows:

 ```
 {CRAWLEE_STORAGE_DIR}/datasets/{DATASET_ID}/{INDEX}.json